allolib-s21/notes-halite5/README.md

 ##  improved subtractive synthesis

-I wrote an alternative version of the subtractive synthesis demo that provides what I think is a better and more familiar subtractive synthesizer architecture
+I wrote an alternative version of the built in [subtractive synthesis demo](https://github.com/AlloSphere-Research-Group/allolib_playground/blob/master/tutorials/synthesis/08_SubSyn.cpp) that provides what I think is a better and more familiar subtractive synthesizer architecture

 ###  problems and areas for improvement in the existing demo